Contents

 It was, by and large, an unpleasant experience dragging it around everywhere.

-Fast forward a few months after I’d been on the hunt for a reasonably priced camera that was small and light, and I came across the Fujifilm X-T10.
+Fast-forward a few months after I’d been on the hunt for a reasonably priced, small, lightweight camera, and I came across the Fujifilm X-T10.

 This was to be the start of a beautiful relationship.
 I’m still shooting on Fujifilm in my personal time, and I’ll tell you more about that shortly.

-I’m a professional photographer in my day job and shoot on Canon R5 cameras—two of them, in many cases.
+I’m a professional photographer in my day job and shoot on two Canon R5 cameras.

 They are full-frame, larger and heavier than my Fuji, and come with impressive but heavy glass.

-There is no denying that they are great cameras, but I would not choose them based purely on their size and weight, which brings me nicely to my minimalist travel photography gear list.
+There is no denying they are great cameras, but I would not choose them for their size and weight, which brings me nicely to my minimalist travel photography gear list.

 This is a tricky article to write because there isn’t a one-size-fits-all solution for my minimalist travel photography gear.